drupal-ukraine/advanced_forum/README.txt

 *** Need button icons for: new post, reply, edit, delete

 INSTALLATION:
-0) Make sure the forum module is enabled
+1) Make sure the forum module is enabled and you have forums and (optionally) containers set up.
-1) Copy the advanced forum project directory to your normal module directory (ie: sites/all/modules)
+2) Copy the advanced forum project directory to your normal module directory (ie: sites/all/modules)
-2) Copy everything in the "fortheme" subdirectory except template.php and template-garland.php to your theme directory
+2) Copy the advforum directory to your theme directory.
+If you use more than one theme with forums, copy it to each.
-3) Enable the module at http://example.com/?q=admin/build/modules
+3) Enable the advanced forum module at http://example.com/?q=admin/build/modules
+4) Optionally enable the user postcounts and markasread modules.
-4) The trickey part: Add the call to advanced forum to template.php:
+5) Add the call to advanced forum to template.php.
+This is the hardest part because how it's done is different in every theme.
+Pick the method that best matches your theme:

-* If your theme doesn't already have a template.php, just copy the included one to your theme directory.
+* If your theme doesn't already have a template.php, create one at the root of your theme and paste in this:

-* If you already have a template.php, open it and find the line "function _phptemplate_variables($hook, $vars) {" Immediately after that, paste: if (module_exists('advanced_forum')) {
+<?php
+function _phptemplate_variables($hook, $vars) {
+  if (module_exists('advanced_forum')) {
     $vars = advanced_forum_addvars($hook, $vars);
   }

-* If you are using Garland, it's even trickier because Garland doesn't return the $vars.
-If you know what you're doing, you can adjust the function.
-Otherwise, change the name of template-garland.php to template.php and overwrite the one in Garland.
+  return $vars;
+}

+(Note: you don't want a ?> here)

+* If you already have a template.php, see if it contains this line: "function _phptemplate_variables($hook, $vars) {"

+If it doesn't, paste in the code above except for the <?php part somewhere outside of a function.
+Right at the top of the file should be fine.

+If it does have that line, you will need to merge the code into this function, which can be tricky for non programmers.
+This function will vary from theme to theme but the easiest place for most themes is right at the top after the "function..." line.
+Paste this:

+if (module_exists('advanced_forum')) {
+  $vars = advanced_forum_addvars($hook, $vars);
+}

+Just doing that should work in most themes.
+Some themes, though, like Garland, don't return the $vars variable from the function in all cases.
+That makes it harder.
+You will need find the bottom of the function which will be a "}" on a line all by itself right before the next line that starts with "function".
+Look on the line before that "}".
+If it says "return array();" you will need to replace the "array();" with "$vars;".
+If the line before is another "}" then leave that bracket there and put "return $vars;" immediately before the last "}"

+The end result is you want the function to look like this:

+function _phptemplate_variables($hook, $vars) {
+  if (module_exists('advanced_forum')) {
+    $vars = advanced_forum_addvars($hook, $vars);
+  }

+***There may be other code in this section, probably something like "case ($hook == 'page)"***

+  return $vars;
+}

+function SOMEOTHERFUNCTION() {  (This may not exist if you are at the bottom of the file)

+I've done my best to explain this but, if you just can't figure out how to do this step, post an issue with the template.php of the theme you are using and I will try to help.

 5) Adjust all the settings pages